-- BPA receives data for use in its ATC calculations, and provides data for use in calculating 1:1 - and flow-based ATC Path capabilities through the WECC base case process.
-BPA also directly - receives and provides data, such as outage information and specific Transmission - 1027 commitments, from and to the following Transmission Service Providers and Transmission - 1028 Operators: (MOD-001 R3.3, R3.4) - 1029 Avista Corporation - 1030 BC Hydro
+- 976 BPA receives data for use in its ATC calculations, and provides data for use in calculating 1:1

+- and flow-based path capabilities through the WECC base case process.
+BPA also directly

+- 978 receives and provides data, such as outage information and specific Transmission

+- 979 commitments, from and to the following Transmission Service Providers and Transmission

+- 980 Operators: (MOD-001 R3.3, R3.4)

+- Avista Corporation

+- 982 BC Hydro

 - California Independent System Operator

 - City of Tacoma, Department of Public Utilities, Light Division

-- Eugene Water and Electric Board
+- 985 Eugene Water and Electric Board

-- 1034 Fortis BC
+- 986 Fortis BC

-- 1035

-Idaho Power Company
+- 987 Idaho Power Company

 - Los Angeles Department of Water and Power

-- 1037 NV Energy

-- NorthWestern Energy

-- 1039 Pacific Gas & Electric

-- 1040 PacifiCorp

-- Pend Oreille County Public Utility District No. 1

-- Portland General Electric

-- Public Utility District No. 1 of Chelan County

-- Public Utility District No. 1 of Clark County

-- Public Utility District No. 1 of Douglas County

-- Public Utility District No. 2 of Grant County, Washington

-- Public Utility District No. 1 of Snohomish County

-- Puget Sound Energy, Inc.

-- Sacramento Municipal Utility District

-- Seattle City Light

-- Southern California Edison

-- Transmission Agency of Northern California

-- Western Area Power Administration Sierra Nevada Region

-- California Independent System Operator

-1055 IX.
-Responding to Data Requests

-- 1056 Upon official request from any Transmission Service Provider, Planning Coordinator, - 1057 Reliability Coordinator, or Transmission Operator for any data from the list below, solely for - 1058 use in the requestor's ATC or AFC calculations, BPA will begin to make the data available - 1059 within 30 calendar days of receiving the request. - 1060 Expected generation and Transmission outages, additions, and retirements - 1061 Load forecasts
+989 NV Energy 990 NorthWestern Energy 991 Pacific Gas & Electric 992 PacifiCorp 993 Pend Oreille County Public Utility District No. 1 994 Portland General Electric 995 • Public Utility District No. 1 of Chelan County Public Utility District No. 1 of Clark County 996 997 Public Utility District No. 1 of Douglas County Public Utility District No. 2 of Grant County, Washington 998 • Public Utility District No. 1 of Snohomish County 999 1000 Puget Sound Energy, Inc. 1001 • Sacramento Municipal Utility District 1002 • Seattle City Light 1003 Southern California Edison 1004 • Transmission Agency of Northern California 1005 • Western Area Power Administration - Sierra Nevada Region 1006 California Independent System Operator IX.
+Responding to Data Requests 1007 Upon official request from any Transmission Service Provider, Planning Coordinator, 1008 Reliability Coordinator, or Transmission Operator for any data from the list below, solely for 1009 1010 use in the requestor's ATC or AFC calculations, BPA will begin to make the data available within 30 calendar days of receiving the request.
+1011 1012 Expected generation and Transmission outages, additions, and retirements 1013 Load forecasts Unit commitments and order of dispatch, to include all designated resources (BPA does 1014 1015 not have resources that are committed or have the legal obligation to run) 1016 Firm NITS and non-firm NITS (i.e. Secondary Service) 1017 Firm and non-firm Transmission reservations 1018 Grandfathered obligations 1019 Firm roll-over rights 1020 Any firm and non-firm adjustments applied by BPA to reflect parallel path impacts 1021 Power flow models and underlying assumptions 1022 • Contingencies, provided in one or more of the following formats: 1023 A list of Elements 1024 A list of flow-based paths

+A set of selection criteria that can be applied to the WECC base cases used by

+BPA

-- 1062 Unit commitments and order of dispatch, to include all designated resources (BPA does not have resources that are committed or have the legal obligation to run) 1063 - 1064 Firm NITS and non-firm NITS (i.e. Secondary Service) - 1065 • Firm and non-firm Transmission reservations - Grandfathered obligations - 1067 Firm roll-over rights - 1068 Any firm and non-firm adjustments applied by BPA to reflect parallel path impacts - 1069 Power flow models and underlying assumptions - Contingencies, provided in one or more of the following formats: - 1071 A list of Elements - A list of flow-based ATC Paths - A set of selection criteria that can be applied to the WECC base cases used by BPA - 1075 Facility Ratings - 1076 Any other service that impact ETCs - 1077 Values of CBM and TRM for all ATC Paths - 1078 Values of TTC and ATC for all ATC Paths - 1079 Source and sink identification and mapping to the WECC base cases - 1080 BPA will make this data available on the schedule specified by the requestor (but no more - 1081 frequently than once per hour, unless mutually agreed to by the requestor and Bonneville). - 1082 For a Transmission Service Provider, Planning Coordinator, Reliability Coordinator, or - 1083 Transmission Operator to officially request data to use in ATC or AFC calculations, the - requestor must fill out the Data Request Form (MOD-001 R9) found on BPA's website 1084 - 1085 https://www.bpa.gov/transmission/Doing%20Business/ATCMethodology/Pages/default.aspx. - The completed request form must be sent to nercatcstandards@bpa.gov with Data request 1086 - 1087 Form (MOD-001 R9) in the subject line.
-(MOD-001 R9)
+- 1027 Facility Ratings - Any other service that impact ETCs - Values of CBM and TRM for all paths - Values of TTC and ATC for all paths - Source and sink identification and mapping to the WECC base cases - BPA will make this data available on the schedule specified by the requestor (but no more - frequently than once per hour, unless mutually agreed to by the requestor and Bonneville). - 1034 For a Transmission Service Provider, Planning Coordinator, Reliability Coordinator, or - 1035 Transmission Operator to officially request data to use in ATC or AFC calculations, the - requestor must fill out the Data Request Form (MOD-001 R9) found on BPA's ATC - 1037 Methodology website.
+The completed request form must be sent to - nercatcstandards@bpa.gov with Data request Form (MOD-001 R9) in the subject line.
+(MOD- - 1039 001 R9)